stegua/dpartion-nips2018/README.md

 The repository is organized as follows:

-* [NeurIPS poster](https://github.com/stegua/dpartion-nips2018/blob/master/PosterNIPS2018.pdf) presented during the conference
+* [NeurIPS poster](https://github.com/stegua/dpartion-nips2018/blob/master/PosterNIPS2018.pdf) to be presented during the conference
 * [C++ source code]() *(ops... work in progress, the code is on the way...)* of our solver for the *(d+1)*-partite formulation.
 Our implementation relies on the
 [Network Simplex](http://lemon.cs.elte.hu/pub/doc/latest/a00269.html) of the [Lemon Graph Library](https://lemon.cs.elte.hu/trac/lemon)
 * [Matlab source code](https://github.com/stegua/dpartion-nips2018/tree/master/matlab) of our implementation of the Sinkhorn's algorithm used in the comparison